-Creamy Avocado Citrus Salad Dressing – No Cream, No Oil!
+Creamy Avocado Salad Dressing

 You guys – this Creamy Avocado Citrus Salad Dressing – No Cream, No Oil is amazing, healthy and you won’t even believe it has no oil or cream in it!

 Not too long ago, we were finally blessed in Oklahoma City with a Whole Foods store which opened our options up to a whole new world of ingredients to use.
 I fell in love with their salad bar and usually pick up a salad when I shop there on the weekends.
 I also fell in love with a bottled dressing on their salad bar – a rich and creamy and also healthy avocado citrus dressing that has a bit of spice in it.
 I sought it out and found out it was for sale in the produce section but after buying it once for $8/bottle, I just haven’t been able to keep springing for that price tag again.
 Wow, I wanted that recipe!

 This week, I started experimenting with a recipe for it and the one I came up with is delicious.
 I think I like it even better than the one from Whole Foods.
 And the kicker is, it’s WAY easier on your pocketbook as well!
 If you are a lover of all things avocado?
 You are going to adore this dressing!

 I’ve made this three times, once in my food processor and twice in my Magic Bullet blender.
 It works beautifully in both so I’m positive a regular blender would work also.
 This Creamy Avocado Citrus Dressing will keep for up to a week in the refrigerator.
 I was amazed that the avocado remained a bright green as well, I suppose, due to the lime juice.
 This is an added plus!